Did You See Them? Elon Musk's Internet Satellites Light Skies Over NJ, PA

 It was around 6:30 Saturday night when 20 or so people enjoying a child's birthday party in Bergen County were stopped cold.

-"Aliens!" one youngster shouted as those gathered at the Dumont birthday bash watched a line of sparkling lights move through the sky.
+"Aliens!" one youngster shouted as those gathered at the Dumont girl's 8th birthday bash watched a line of sparkling lights move through the sky.

 "You know those planes that tow the ads at the Jersey Shore?
 They moved through the air like that," one dad said.
 "Only there wasn't any plane."